Adeseye/Auxillary-Projects/Auxillary.md

 Save & exit.

+Next I will need to create a public key for users to access the Linux server

+<code>vi aux-proj.pem</code>

-Now I'm going to attempt to connect/access the Linux server using one of the user's that has been added to the server.
+Now that I have created pem key called aux-proj.pem, I'm going to attempt to connect/access the Linux server using one of the user's that has been added to the server.

+<code>ssh -i aux-proj.pem Liam@13.40.183.60</code>

 ![alt text](./Images/Liam.JPG)